AmitKumarDas/curated-tech/learnings/Ansible-reqs-in-the-wild.md

           - ansible_ssh_user: root
 Modular Approach:
   - Ansible:
-    - Is the way of life
+    - Lots of modules available
-    - Write module in any language
+  - Writing a new module is pretty easy:
-    - Communicate with standard json
+    - It doesn't even have to be Python, it just needs to speak JSON
 Config:
   - Ansible:
     - YAML files